 - Swap the meat.
-Ground beef is the classic taco meat, but feel free to swap it out for shredded chicken, ground turkey, or ground pork.
+Ground beef is the classic taco meat, but feel free to swap it out for shredded chicken, lean ground turkey, or ground pork.

 - Make it vegetarian.
 Make this into a meatless meal by using a meatless variety of ground beef or just adding more beans!